 As late as 1963, it was possible to board high-speed electric trains on Chicago’s famous Loop “L” that ran 90 miles north to Milwaukee.
 This was the Chicago North Shore & Milwaukee Railroad, commonly known as the North Shore Line.
 It rose from humble origins in the 1890s as a local streetcar line in Waukegan to eventually become America’s fastest interurban under the visionary management of Midwest utilities tycoon Samuel Insull.
 The North Shore Line, under Insull, became a worthy competitor to the established steam railroads.
 Hobbled by the Great Depression, the road fought back in 1941 with two streamlined, air-conditioned, articulated trains called Electroliners, which included dining service.
 It regained its popularity during World War II, when gasoline and tires were rationed, but eventually, it fell victim to highways and the automobile.
 The North Shore Line had intercity rail, commuter rail, electric freight, city streetcars, and even buses.
 It has been gone for nearly 60 years, but it will always remain the Road of Service.

 Each copy purchased here will be signed by the author, and you will also receive a bonus North Shore Line map.
-Books will ship by USPS Media Mail as soon as we receive them, on or before February 20, 2023.
+Books will ship by USPS Media Mail.

 Chapters: 01.
 Beginnings 02.
 The Milwaukee Division 03.
 The Shore Line Route 04.
 The Skokie Valley Route 05.
 The Mundelein Branch 06.
 On the “L” 07.
 City Streetcars 08.
 Trolley Freight 09.
 The Long Goodbye 10.
 The Legacy

 Title The North Shore Line